szilard/datascience-course-historical/README.md

 David Donoho's [50 Years of Data Science](https://dl.dropboxusercontent.com/u/23421017/50YearsDataScience.pdf) (September 2015) is a great piece.
+Two main points of interest to me are:

-To illustrate how much to the point I think the issues of (1) data science is the product of many *decades* and (2) what's the desired data science *curriculum* are, I'm releasing here a course proposal draft I wrote in 2009 for a possible course or small set of courses of "data science".
-This was before the term "data science" became commonly used (so I called the term "modern statistical data analysis").
-It was also before the plethora of online courses and books on the subject that would probably make this course obsolete.
+(1) it argues that data science is the product of many *decades* and (2) it describes an ideal data science *curriculum* Inspired by this, I'm releasing here a course proposal draft I wrote in 2009 for a possible course or small set of courses of "data science".
+This happened before the term "data science" became commonly used (so I used instead the term "modern statistical data analysis").
+It was also before the plethora of online courses and books on the subject that would make this course less unique.

 #### Begin verbatim from 2009